mattrglobal/oidc-client-bound-assertions-spec/OpenId Connect - Client Bound Identity Assertion.md

 This specification uses the terms defined in OpenID Connect Core 1.0; in addition, the following terms are also defined:

 openid:credential
-: A scope defined by a client in the Authorization request to initiate the Client bound identity assertion request.
+: A scope defined by a Client in the Authorization request to initiate the Client bound identity assertion request.

 Credential
-: A long-lived identity assertion made about a subject that has been bound to the client.
+: An assertion made about a End-User that has been bound to the requesting Client in an authenticatable manner.

 # Scope openid:credential